![]() |

 -

-One-way = Good for any day, any date.
-The ticket can be used on any ferry sailing you like & any suitable connecting trains on the date shown on your ticket.
-No time or train restrictions.
+One-way = Good for any date, any ferry sailing & any suitable connecting trains on the day it's bought for, no time or train restrictions.

 -